buhrmi/open-core/README.md

 # Origins

-The Open Core Network is based on the [Stellar Consensus](http://www.stellar.org/galaxy) Protocol with two differences with huge implications:
+The Open Core Network is based on the [Stellar Consensus](http://www.stellar.org/galaxy) Protocol with a couple differences:

 - Removal of native currency
 - Removal of network passphrases
+- Removal of the idea that a quorum can be unsafe

 Implications: